jeseyfried/jonathanseyfried.github.io/historians-notebook-s1-episodes/e7-dec31.md

 ## AI Usage
 This document proved extremely challenging for me, as I thought that 'manumissoria' meant the freeing of someone, possibly a captive of war.
 Nope!
 Instead, variations of the term manumission here relate to the execution of a last will.
 I also had a difficult time understanding the place names, in this document written in Latin versions.
 I went through a long process with ChatGPT in order to figure this out, and to be honest I would have been completely stumped by this document without the help of the AI chatbot.
 You can see my process in [the transcript](/historians-notebook-s1-episodes/pdfs/e7-chatgpt-illa-canet-help.pdf) of my chat.

+## Map of the Crown of Aragon Territories with Dates
+{% include figure.html
+  class="center"
+  width="80%"
+  caption="This map provides a general idea of the addition of different territories into the Crown of Aragon over time [Source: Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Map_of_the_Crown_of_Aragon.svg)" image-path="/historians-notebook-s1-episodes/images/crown-of-aragon-map.png"
+%}

 ## Bibliography